A series of gentle trail runs at Betteshanger

 There are slopes rather than hills, so its not totally flat, each loop has maybe 100 feet of elevation rise, but there are some lovely woods to run by, ponds, grasslands, wet lands and some wild life to spot too!
 If its wet there might be a chance of some mud but the trails are high quality and drain well.

 The route is suitable for either road or trail shoes.

 1) A really special finishers medal, custom made and designed, not a generic one.

-2) A goody bag at the finish, which has goodies in, not a bunch of adverts.
+2) A goody bag, which has goodies in, not a bunch of adverts.
 There will be nothing healthy in our goody bags, things they contain for example, chocolate, crisps, cheddars

 Where is the event?